 Asgill Spelling Variations

-spelling variations.
+In various documents Asgill has been spelled Since medieval scribes still spelled according to sound, records from that era contain an enormous number of spelling variations.
 MacAskill, MacAskill, Gaskell, Gaskill, MacGaskill, MacKaskil, MacKaskill and many more.

 Early Notables of the Asgill family (pre 1700)

 Another 32 words (2 lines of text) are included under the topic Early Asgill Notables in all our PDF Extended History products and printed products wherever possible.

 Dalriadan families proliferated in North America.
 Their descendants still populate many communities in the eastern parts of both the United States and Canada.
 Some settled in Canada as United Empire Loyalists, in the wake of the American War of Independence.
 Families on both sides of the border have recovered much of their heritage in the 20th century through Clan societies and highland games.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Asgill or a variant listed above: Kenneth MacAskill, who arrived in North Carolina in 1750.

 |Contemporary Notables of the name Asgill (post 1700) ||+|